rafaelurben/autohotkey-utils/README.md

 You can modify the keybinds used in this app in the settings.
 Use the following syntax: `action|keybind`

 Note: If the actions are not present in the file, the default values are used.
-If you want do disable a default hotkey, enter the action without a keybind. (e.g. last line in example)
+If you want to disable a default hotkey, enter the action without a keybind. (e.g. last line in example)

-The keybind syntax can be found [here](https://www.autohotkey.com/docs/Hotkeys.htm#Symbols).
+The keybind syntax can be found [here](https://www.autohotkey.com/docs/v2/Hotkeys.htm#Symbols).
 All available actions are listed in the tables on this page.
 Common modifiers can also found in the table below.

 Example: